 Biofilm Priority Questions Exercise

 We are calling on the international biofilms community to help us identify important questions that, if answered, will make a considerable impact on the fundamentals of the field of microbial biofilms, to innovation in approaches to prevent, detect, manage and engineer biofilms, or which would be expected to have an impact in influencing policy makers and funders.
-Read more and take the short survey
+Read more about this exercise

 Biofilm Topics: Retreats and Workshops